pca2/bootcamp/javascript_2.md

 add10(7);
 > 17
 ```
 Now that's neat and all, but maybe not the most practical example.
-Let's take a look at some instances where closures can be quick helpful.
+Let's take a look at some instances where closures can be quite helpful.

 Closures allow you to mimic some of the features of object-oriented languages that JS lacks on its own. for example, private values.
 Let's take a look at an example:

 ```javascript
 var makeCounter = function() {